Loma Plata: Church

 The first and biggest church building was built in Osterwick outside Loma Plata.
-Today there are several German speaking Mennonite churches as well as Spanish speaking churches.
-Some German speaking Churches are Emmanuelgemeinde, Elimgemeinde, Mennonitengemeinde, Bethelgemeinde, Hoffnung für Alle and Manoagemeinde.
-Agua Viva is a Mennonite Spanish speaking church.
-There are also Spanish/Portuguese speaking Pentecostal churches.
+Today there are several German-speaking Mennonite churches as well as Spanish-speaking churches.
+Some German-speaking Churches are Emmanuelgemeinde, Elimgemeinde, Mennonitengemeinde, Bethelgemeinde, Hoffnung für Alle, and Manoagemeinde.
+Agua Viva is a Mennonite Spanish-speaking church.
+There are also Spanish/Portuguese-speaking Pentecostal churches.

 Economy

-Residents of Loma Plata are engaged in agriculture, livestock and industry.
+Residents of Loma Plata are engaged in agriculture, livestock, and industry.
 They are organized in La Cooperativa Chortitzer Ltda.
-There are large dairies in the region, with about 5,000 persons living in Loma Plata.
-There are two large supermarkets and several smaller supermarkets and corner shops as well as hardware stores in Loma Plata.
-There is also a bookshop with German, English and Spanish books.
-There are many small clothes shops all over Loma Plata.
+There are some big dairies in the region, with about 5,000 people living in Loma Plata.
+There are also two big supermarkets, several smaller supermarkets, corner shops, hardware stores, a bookshop with German, English, and Spanish books, and many small clothes shops all over Loma Plata.

 Health

-Loma Plata contains one of the 4 hospitals in the department of Boquerón.
+Loma Plata contains one of the 4 hospitals in the Department of Boquerón.
 It was constructed in 1948.
 The work and costs were largely covered voluntarily and with donations.
-The first building had a size of 17x50 feet with a consultation room, a laboratory, a pharmacy and three rooms for patients.
+The first building had a size of 17x50 feet with a consultation room, a laboratory, a pharmacy, and three rooms for patients.

 Today, the hospital in Loma Plata is a modern health facility and is part of the services provided by the Asociacion Civil Chortitzer Komitee.
 It does not provide services exclusively to Mennonite colony members.
-Outward specialists come to the colony on scheduled times throughout the year in order to provide services including child birth.
+Outward specialists come to the colony at scheduled times throughout the year to provide services including childbirth.

 There is a health clinic at the hospital as well as a private health clinic in Loma Plata.
-Loma Plata has a nursing school where students can obtain a degree as a licensed nurse in cooperation with Universidad Evangelica de Paraguay.
+Loma Plata has a nursing school where students can obtain a degree as licensed nurses in cooperation with Universidad Evangelica de Paraguay.

 There are also several private medical clinics in the town, some with doctors that work privately as well as in the hospital.
-There are dental clinics in as well.
+There are dental clinics as well.
 The pharmacies are all private, except the pharmacy at the hospital, which belongs to the Asociacion Civil Chortitzer Komitee.

 Tourism

 The tourist office is situated in a traditional building on the main street, north of the cooperative's supermarket.
 The tourist office screens a film on the founding of the colony daily.

 Loma Plata has a museum with an outdoor exhibit of early farming equipment, a typical pioneer house, and a photographic exhibit on the colony's history.
-Guided tours are given in German, Plattdeutsch, Spanish and English.
+Guided tours are given in German, Plattdeutsch, Spanish, and English.

 The dairy production company "Trebol" also offers guided tours of their facilities.

-Tours are available to the meat works, Frigochorti.
+Tours are available to the meat workers, Frigochorti.
 The slaughtering process can be viewed through glass windows as it happens.

 The Rodeo Club Isla Po'i, which belongs to the breeders' association in Colonia Menno, annually exhibits on June 12.
 The exhibit includes developments in agriculture and farming equipment, amongst other sponsors.